openmpf/openmpf.github.io/docs/docs/Java-Batch-Component-API.md

 The OpenMPF Component class structure consists of:

-* `MPFComponentInterface` - Baseline interface for all potential components.
+* `MPFComponentInterface` - Interface for all OpenMPF Java components that perform batch processing.
 * `MPFComponentBase` - An abstract baseline for components.
 Provides default implementations for `MPFComponentInterface`.

->**IMPORTANT:** This interface and abstract class should not be directly implemented, because no mechanism exists for launching components based off of it.
-Instead, it defines the contract that all types of components must follow.
-Currently, the only supported type of component is "DETECTION", and all components should extend `MPFDetectionComponentBase`
+>**IMPORTANT:** This interface and abstract class should not be directly implemented because no mechanism exists for launching components based off of it.
+Instead, it defines the contract that components must follow.
+Currently, the only supported type of batch component is "DETECTION".
+Those components should extend `MPFDetectionComponentBase`

 **[See the latest source here.](https://github.com/openmpf/openmpf-java-component-sdk/tree/master/detection/java-component-api/src/main/java/org/mitre/mpf/component/api)**